 - You can receive a GAS fine for protesting a GAS fine, as seen in Antwerp when locals protested the law.

-- In Lokeren all forms of fortune telling, dream interpretation, quackery and other related practices are banned.
+- In Lokeren, all forms of fortune telling and dream interpretation are banned.

 - Lede only allows games in public that are designed as such; all other games require written permission from the mayor, someone to oversee safety precaution, insurance coverage of potential damages and all submitted at least eight days in advance.